shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Cast a Safe spell

 Additionally, you gain +2 AP extra at the end of your turn.
-You may only spend this AP on reactions.
+This extra AP goes away at the start of your next turn.

 ### Subclass Capstone Feature